-- Go to www.irs.gov.
+- Go to the IRS website.
 In the “Tools” section, click “Order a Return or Account Transcript” Go to “Order a Transcript” and enter all requested information, make sure you have the correct tax year.
-We CAN’T accept a “TAX ACCOUNT TRANSCRIPT.”
+We CANNOT accept a “TAX ACCOUNT TRANSCRIPT.”
 Please make sure you choose the "TAX RETURN TRANSCRIPT” option.